 An authorized department member capable of supervising shall be present at all times when an individual is held in temporary custody.
-The member responsible for supervising should not have other duties that could unreasonably conflict with the member's supervision.
+The member responsible for supervising should not have other duties that could unreasonably conflict with his/her supervision.
 Any individual in custody must be able to summon the supervising member if needed.
-If the person in custody has a hearing or speech impairment, accommodations shall be made to provide this ability.
+If the person in custody is deaf or hard of hearing or cannot speak, accommodations shall be made to provide this ability (15 CCR 1027).